Anime / Aura Battler Dunbine

 - Cool Plane: The Aura Fighter Galava.
 Unusual for a mecha anime, it's a fighter developed with the same technology that's used in Aura Battlers, which they actually stop developing, as the humanoid form seemed to reach its maximum potential with the Zwarth.

 - Deadly Upgrade: Once a pilot's Aura reaches a certain level, his/her Aura Battler can become "strenghtened", growing much larger in size and becoming almost unstoppable.
 However, this tends to have the rather nasty side-effect of killing the pilot.

 - Even Bad Men Love Their Mamas: Todd, whose whole reason for fighting, other than defeating Show, is to protect his mother.

 - Evil Matriarch: Drake's wife Luuza.
 You will be hard-pressed to find a worse mother in any anime.
+(And that's before we meet Precia, Ren and Ragyo!)
 Of course, it's not like Show's mom is any better...

 - Evil Overlord: Drake.

 - Fluffy the Terrible: Leprechaun isn't exactly the type of name you ought to give for an Aura Battler, now is it?